 The mother writing the WaPo op-ed is doing her child no favor in projecting her preferences on him.
 She reminds me of those crazy parents who sent their 7 year old child to blow herself up in a police station in Damascus.
 That girl did not believe that she was a boy.
-But she believed, like her parents, that she would immediately go to heaven.
+But she believed, like her parents, that she would immediately go to heaven after killing Syrian policemen by blowing herself up in a police station.
 Her father had told her so.

 Syria - A Confused Trump Strategy Lets Erdogan U-Turn Again

 There are two new developments on the Syrian front.
 The Islamic State suddenly changed its tactic and the Turkish President Erdogan again changed his policy course.